 Set your seed once or do a replication study.

 The more tests you run the more likely you are to encounter a false positive result (p-hacking).
 Report results with caution as there is always a chance the stars have aligned to give you the result you want.

+Using a fixed/a priori set of seeds can be useful for model comparison to demonstrate variability in performance due to initial parameterization, which can sometimes be large.
+Likewise, set this set of seeds once at the beginning.

 Establish a process for systematically tuning model hyperparameters.